 With insights from Roger Mortlock, CEO of CPRE, and Brian Berry, Chief Executive of the FMB, the discussion focused on how SME housebuilders can help diversify the housing market, particularly in rural areas.
 Oki stressed that architects must be embedded in smaller projects to ensure that homes are affordable, well-designed, and sustainable, benefitting local economies and communities.

-Later, Oki participated in a panel organised in partnership with the New Statesman, featuring Baroness Taylor of Stevenage, Parliamentary Under-Secretary of State for the Ministry of Housing, Communities and Local Government (MHCLG).
+Later, Oki participated in a panel organised in partnership with the New Statesman, featuring Baroness Taylor of Stevenage, Parliamentary Under-Secretary of State for the Ministry of Housing, Communities, and Local Government (MHCLG).

+This discussion reinforced the importance of incorporating robust sustainability measures in mass housing delivery.
 Oki highlighted RIBA’s work on the UK Net Zero Carbon Buildings Standard and called for stronger building regulations to ensure new homes meet both operational energy and embodied carbon standards.

 Our events at Labour Party Conference concluded with a networking reception co-hosted with the Chartered Institute of Building (CIOB), the Royal Institution of Chartered Surveyors (RICS) and the Royal Town Planning Institute (RTPI).
+Held at RIBA North, attendees from across the built environment sector, policymakers and media discussed the key role that the sector will play in reaching the government’s housebuilding target.

 Conservative Party conference

+Hosted by RICS, the first roundtable centred on what the Conservative Party needs to do to create vote-winning housing policy, with a particular emphasis on addressing housing shortages, promoting quality design and overcoming challenges in planning and infrastructure.
 Adrian Dobson, Executive Director of Professional Knowledge and Standards at RIBA, spoke about the importance of high-quality housebuilding and the role of architects in ensuring that new homes are designed to be sustainable and fit for the future.

-Later that day, Muyiwa Oki took part in a roundtable organised by the RTPI, titled 'What role can planners and local authorities play in creating sustainable climate-resilient communities?'.
-This discussion focused on the housing crisis, the necessity of involving qualified design professionals early in the planning process, and the importance of resourcing local authority planning departments to support well-connected and sustainable communities.
+Later that day, Muyiwa Oki joined a roundtable, organised by the RTPI, on the role can planners and local authorities can play in creating sustainable climate-resilient communities.
+This discussion covered the need to involve qualified design professionals early in the planning process and the importance of resourcing local authority planning departments to support well-connected and sustainable communities.
+The conversation highlighted the need for collaboration among planners, architects and government bodies to create places that are not only environmentally responsible but also meet the needs of future generations.

+Finally, we hosted a drinks reception, in collaboration with the CIOB, the Institution of Civil Engineers (ICE), RICS, and the RTPI, showcasing the importance of cross-industry collaboration in addressing challenges within the built environment.
 During the reception, Oki spoke alongside representatives from the built environment institutes about our shared mission to improve the sector.
 He emphasised the need for collaboration amongst all the professions to ensure that our built environment effectively meets the needs of future generations.

-Keep up to date on our work with Ministers, MPs, Peers and events in Parliament by visiting our public affairs engagement page.
+Keep up to date on our work with Ministers, MPs, Peers, and events in Parliament by visiting our public affairs engagement page.